kjcoursera/RepData_PeerAssessment1/PA1_template.md

 wkday_avg$wktype <- as.factor(wkday_avg$wktype)
 ```

-plotting the panels  containing a time series plot 𝚕") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+plotting the panels  containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)

 ```r